maniatisni/iDAS-self-supervised-denoising/README.md

 such, coherence gains above 1 indicate that the reconstruction exhibits improved waveform coherence compared to the input data, which is beneficial for coherence-based seismological analyses (template matching, beamforming).

-### Preliminary Results
-Results can be seen at the [testing notebook](https://github.com/maniatisni/DAS-Denoising/blob/main/testing.ipynb).
-It's important to note, that the effect of denoising is more evident the bigger tha channel is, for example on the notebook it's more evident after channel 300.
-We need to optimize our parameters so that we will achieve higher coherence gain.

-### Next Steps
-- ~~Data Augmentation on synthetic data~~
-- ~~Hyperparameter optimization (Learning Rate, Number of Epochs, Number of Hidden Layers, both on synthetic data and on real DAS data)~~
-- Evaluate and Repeat